2020 Autumn Tour of Northern Japan

 This tour takes you to Japan’s northern region of Tohoku, which is much less visited by international tourists, with its distinctive rural traditions and warm relaxed hospitality, intense autumn colours and stunning natural landscapes

-The well recognised warm hospitality of the Tohoku people, great local food and sake, and especially selected rustic stays in mineral hot-spring towns all await you – all against the backdrop of spectacular autumn colours.
+This Northern Japan itinerary in the fall will introduce you to the well recognised warm hospitality of the Tohoku people, great local food and sake, and especially selected rustic stays in mineral hot-spring towns. – all against the backdrop of Japan's most spectacular autumn colours.
 This is a perfect tour for people who like the great outdoors and travelling at a reasonable pace.
 This tour is an excellent choice for the first-time visitors looking for a compact yet culturally immersive Japan experience or for repeat visitors keen to discover the Japan that lies beyond the big cities.

 Places visited: Tokyo, Nikko, Oirase/Lake Towada, Kakunodate, Lake Tazawa, Naruko and Matsushima